Wake Forest University — Admission Snapshot 2026

 Wake Forest University Acceptance Rate

-Wake Forest University is a renowned institution with a very competitive admission profile.
-The acceptance rate of 21.56% indicates that only 22 out of every 100 applicants are admitted.
+Wake Forest University is one of the renowned universities in the USA.
+It is very competitive to get admission to.
+The acceptance rate of Wake Forest University is 21.6%.
+This means that only 22 out of every 100 applicants are admitted.

 Admissions Guidelines